grempe/sirp/README.md

 ## Supported Platforms

-SiRP is continuously integration tested on the following Ruby VMs:
+SiRP is continuously integration tested on the versions of MRI Ruby found in the `.travis.yml` file.

-* MRI 2.1
-* MRI 2.2
-* MRI 2.3

-Ruby versions < 2.1 are not supported.
+This may work with other Ruby versions, but they are not supported.

 ## Installation